Quicr/old-quicr-spec/quicr-spec.md

 Sync has senderID , auth, origin DNS name,

-Has default resourceID , senderID, relaySenderID , and souceID.
+Later we will add default resourceID , senderID, relaySenderID , and souceID so theses can be compressed out of other messages.

 Sync has relay Seq Num, user extension vector